menu

 Demographics

-The education level of Salemburg citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.25% of adults 25 and older in Salemburg have a college degree.
+In terms of college education, Salemburg is nearly on par with the US average for all cities of 21.84%: 18.25% of adults 25 and older in Salemburg have a bachelor's degree or advanced degree.

 The per capita income in Salemburg in 2022 was $25,865, which is lower middle income relative to North Carolina and the nation.
 This equates to an annual income of $103,460 for a family of four.
 However, Salemburg contains both very wealthy and poor people as well.